raLaaaa/SpriteSheetCounter/README.md

 # SpriteSheetCounter
-A python script to count the number of sprites
+A python script to count the number of sprites.
+It counts per 32x32 pixels.